Strive4impact Home < > About Me < > Photos < > Sign My Guestbook < > Search < > Links < > ADD URL

-Awards, compliments, nice things and wonderful visitors to my web site.
+Awards, compliments, testimonials, nice things, and wonderful visitors to my web site

 It occurred to me recently that I should put up a page for compliments and awards from visitors to my web site, since I've started getting a lot more of them recently.
 So here they are.
 Thank-you, all of you, for visiting my site and spending some of your day in my world on the Internet, and thank-you to those of you who have taken the time to write me about your experiences!